IkennaOnuorah/Ikenna_Flixster/README.md

 - [ x] User can view a list of current movies from The Movie Database API as a grid view
   - The grid element should have an id of `movies-grid`
   - Each movie wrapper element should have a class of `movie-card`
-- [ ] For each movie displayed, user can see the following details:
+- [ x] For each movie displayed, user can see the following details:
   - Title - the element should have a class of `movie-title`
   - Image - the `img` element should have a class of `movie-poster`
   - Votes - the element should have a class of `movie-votes`
-- [ ] User can load more current movies by clicking a button at the bottom of the list
+- [ x] User can load more current movies by clicking a button at the bottom of the list
   - The button should have an id of `load-more-movies-btn`.
   - When clicked, the page should not refresh.
   - New movies should simply be added to the bottom
-- [ ] Allow users to search for movies and display them in a grid view
+- [ x] Allow users to search for movies and display them in a grid view
   - There should be a search input element with an id of `search-input`
   - Users should be able to type into the input
   - When a user hits 'Enter', it should send a search request to the movies API
   - The results from the search should be displayed on the page
   - There should be a close icon with an id of `close-search-btn` that exits the search, clears results, and shows the current movies displayed previously
-- [ ] Website accounts for basic HTML/CSS accessibility features
+- [ x] Website accounts for basic HTML/CSS accessibility features
-- [ ] Website should be responsive
+- [ x] Website should be responsive

 #### STRETCH FEATURES